Overview

 Procedures

-Students, faculty, staff, and registered organizations campaigning for public office on behalf of candidates for public office must abide by the provisions of UPPS No. 07.04.02, Posting/Distribution of Literature, Informational Booths & Banners on Campus (see Section 05.).
+Students, faculty, staff, and registered student organizations campaigning on behalf of candidates for public office must also abide by UPPS No. 06.02.10, Elections, Voting, and Civic Engagement On-Campus.

 Issuing Invitations to External Speakers